 Spandex: scrubs fabric that gives you some stretch

-Another synthetic fiber like Polyester, Spandex shares some of its excellent properties.
+Another synthetic fiber, Spandex shares some of Polyester’s excellent properties.
 It does not stretch or shrink, it takes dyes well, and has an attractive price point.
-When it is blended with other fibers Spandex also adds some movement without bagging or sagging.
+It also resists perspiration and stains.
+When it is blended with other fibers Spandex also adds some movement to the fabric without bagging or sagging.
 It’s what gives your favorite yoga pants their stretch.
-It also resists perspiration and stains.

-Stretchy fabrics usually have between 2% and 7% Spandex added to some other material.
+Stretchy fabrics usually have between 2% and 7% Spandex blended with some other material.
 Activewear may have an even higher percentage.
 However, when a fabric blend is made with more than 10% Spandex it does not wear as well, nor is it very breathable.
 This means that it’s unusual to see fabric made with a very high percentage of Spandex.